Buying a second home for investment purposes: 4 questions to ask yourself

 ProsCons

-Buying a second home to rent is a different story.
+Buying a second house to rent is a different story.

 2. Short-term rental

-Renting out a second home to short-term tenants has been growing in popularity.
+Renting out a second home to short-term tenants has grown in popularity.
 Here’s what you need to know about doing the same with your property.

 ProsCons